gabrielkrieshok/digital-development-guide/topics/digital-literacy.md

 ## Basic curricula

-- [Teaching Activities - Mozilla Foundation](https://www.mozilla.org/en-US/foundation/) — Engaging andready-to-use lesson plans out there on digital literacy skills.
+- [Teaching Activities - Mozilla Foundation](https://www.mozilla.org/en-US/foundation/) — Engaging and ready-to-use lesson plans out there on digital literacy skills.
 - [org](http://www.gcflearnfree.org/) — Essential skills to live and work in the 21st century.
 From Microsoft Office and email to reading, math, and more, over 125 tutorials, including more than 1,100 lessons, videos, and interactives.
 - [Mozilla Web Literacy Leaders 1-day Training Module](https://d157rqmxrxj6ey.cloudfront.net/anmechung/40860/) — An interactive, learner-centered 1-day training module designed to learn and teach others how to read, write, and participate on the Web.
 - [IBM Activity Kits](https://www.ibm.com/ibm/responsibility/initiatives/activitykits/) — Kits aimed at helping not-for-profit organizations understand their technology needs, sharing the fun of math and science with school children.